parkverdict

 Yosemite National Park

 Waves wash in from the left onto a long, straight stretch of undeveloped, low-lying coastline.
-95ESSENTIAL NPS Photo
+95DOES IT ALL NPS Photo

 National Seashore · CA